Authors: Darin Ometz, Kendall St Ange, Diane Reilly | August 2, 2023

 While NJDEP recognizes public participation as Step 4, applicants should begin public outreach early in the process.
 Applicants who take time to build relationships within the host community will be better prepared to address concerns that may arise throughout the process.
 By establishing routine points of engagement with willing community-based organizations and leaders in advance and independent of the EJ rules, facilities have the opportunity to build trust and understanding in the facility-community relations.

-Step 4 – Meaningful Public Participation: The applicant proceeds with the meaningful public participation process, including holding a public hearing in the OBC and responding to public comment.
+The applicant proceeds with the meaningful public participation process, including holding a public hearing in the OBC and responding to public comment.
 Upon completion of public process, the applicant would provide the EJIS and any supplemental information, testimony, written comments, the applicant’s response to comments, and any other relevant information to the Department for review and decision.

-Step 5 – Department EJ Review: The NJDEP considers the EJIS and any supplemental information to determine whether the facility can avoid a disproportionate impact.
+The NJDEP considers the EJIS and any supplemental information to determine whether the facility can avoid a disproportionate impact.

-Step 6 – Department EJ Decision: Where the facility can avoid a disproportionate impact, the NJDEP authorizes the applicant to proceed with any remaining permitting and would impose conditions necessary to ensure a disproportionate impact is avoided.
+Where the facility can avoid a disproportionate impact, the NJDEP authorizes the applicant to proceed with any remaining permitting and would impose conditions necessary to ensure a disproportionate impact is avoided.
 Where the facility cannot avoid a disproportionate impact, the NJDEP denies an application for a new facility, unless it demonstrates it will serve a compelling public interest in the OBC.
 For new facilities that serve a compelling public interest in the OBC, expanded facilities, and major source renewals, the NJDEP would authorize the applicant to proceed with remaining permitting subject to appropriate permit conditions to address facility impacts to environmental and public health stressors.

 Planning for Success: TRC Can Help

 TRC is a full-service engineering design and environmental consulting firm that can develop and implement a holistic and effective management process to support EJ issues and policies.
 We guide our clients through the EJ outreach and permitting processes.
 Our team of experts provide leadership and solutions to comply with new regulations and provide ongoing operational flexibility while improving relationships with community stakeholders.
-Our integrated services include developing comprehensive public participation programs, modelling, monitoring, pollution control technology, economic analysis, engineering and compliance services to help our clients achieve their business objectives.
+Our integrated services include developing comprehensive public participation programs, modeling, monitoring, pollution control technology, economic analysis, engineering and compliance services to help our clients achieve their business objectives.

 The TRC team is here to help with new or expanded major source pollution permit applications.
 We have assisted many businesses with EJ analyses and support services throughout the United States and is ready to provide EJ support to facilities in New Jersey.
 By identifying and addressing EJ-related concerns during the planning phase, a successful permitting process can be completed on schedule.